 The trend of ATM usage for money withdrawal in Nepal

 ATM is the oldest of the alternative banking channels and enjoys the highest level of acceptance among customers.
 As per the recent statistics from Nepal Rastra Bank, there are a total of 2624 ATM machines in Nepal.
 There are around 5.2 million Debit cards and 0.12 m credit cards users in Nepal.

 Bank ATMs in Nepal can allow a maximum withdrawal of Rs.
 25,000 at a time and max. of 4 times in a day.
-There is no other way than going to bank teller if you need to withdraw a higher amount.
-However, cost of using ATM is also a hurdle.
-You might be charged anywhere Rs.30-50 if you are withdrawing money from another bank’s ATM.
+There is no other way than going to a bank teller if you need to withdraw a higher amount.
+However, the cost of using an ATM is also a hurdle.
+You might be charged anywhere from Rs.30-50 if you are withdrawing money from another bank’s ATM.
 On top of this, many people still find ATM machines challenging to use.

 The adoption of financial technology in Nepal

 Cash has remained the predominant mode of payment for almost all types of payments in Nepal.

 However, acceptance of electronic payments and cards is also rising in the country.
 Teller transactions are expected to wane as alternative banking channels have emerged.